 - You should be healthy and medically eligible for the procedure

-What is the pain level during recovery from Fat Transfer?
+- What is the pain level during recovery from a facial fat transfer?

-Are there any scars or tell-tale signs of Fat Transfer afterwards?
+- Are there any scars or tell-tale signs of facial fat transfer afrerwards?

-Fat is transferred to the face with a cannula, the same way we inject a dermal filler.
-There might be injection site redness for a day or two afterwards, similar to what you would expect with a vaccination.
+Fat is transferred to the face with a cannula the same way we inject a dermal filler.
+There might be injection site redness for a day or two afterward, similar to what you would expect with a vaccination.
 It is highly unlikely that would ever turn into a visible scar.

-Will I have to go under with general anesthesia for my Fat Transfer procedure?
+- Will I have to go under with general anesthesia for my facial fat transfer?

-No, our office is proud to offer patients an alternative to general anesthesia, Comfort Calm Local Anesthesia.
-During your procedure, you will be gently awake, and completely relaxed, with Comfort Calm Local Anesthesia.
-Our private state-of-the-art surgical suite feels more like an oasis than operating room.
+No – our office is proud to offer patients an alternative to general anesthesia: Comfort Calm Local Anesthesia.
+During your procedure, you will be gently awake and completely relaxed with Comfort Calm Local Anesthesia.
+Our private, state-of-the-art surgical suite feels more like an oasis than an operating room.
 You’ll be able to listen to relaxing music and speak with your nurses and surgeon.
 Most of our patients doze in and out during the procedure.

 Dr. Mitchell Chasin founded Reflections Center for skin & body as a place where physicians specializing in cosmetic medicine could focus on helping empower patients to feel their most beautiful.
 Dr. Chasin believes strongly that the best cosmetic physicians are those who are dedicated to mastering their craft through continuing education and collaboration with the industry’s top doctors.